+How to eat a cricket?
 Yes.
 You read that correctly.
 That does say cricket.
 Maybe I’ve watched way too many Bizarre Food’s re-runs on the Travel Channel (though I wouldn’t be inclined to consume anything ‘gelatinous’), but I do enjoy a food challenge.
-There’s just something about being a woman and having the bragging rights to say, “heck yeah, I tried that!”
+There’s just something about having the bragging rights to say, “heck yeah, I tried that!”
 Currently my culinary tasting adventures have included sheep’s balls, black squid ink risotto and monk fish liver.
 During my recent trip to Mexico, I tried my first bug.
 Cricket is now on the list.

 According to my friends in Mexico, crickets are a treat.
 The evening started innocently enough with a tequila tasting.
 Eh hem.
 And since I wasn’t challenged to eat a worm in tequila, I thought I should rise to the occasion when presented with a cricket.
 I think the pictures below will speak for themselves.

 The tequila tasting was part of a Tweet Trip to Riviera Maya where Hacienda Tres Rios hosted a group of travel bloggers.
 Now, Chef Oscar knows tequila like a good sommelier knows wine.
 He taught us to swirl it around in our mouth, breathe it in, taste every molecule.
 And here I was nervous about reliving some college moments that I’m not too proud of.
 I was expecting to lick salt off my wrist and suck down a lime to get through this tasting, but instead, was intrigued by the sophistication and technique.